Waterloo Sunset

-"Waterloo Sunset" is a song by English rock band the Kinks.
-It was released as a single on 5 May 1967 and featured on the album Something Else by the Kinks later that year.
+"Waterloo Sunset" is a song by the English rock band the Kinks.
+It was released as a single on 5 May 1967 and featured on the album Something Else by the Kinks in September that year.
 Written and produced by Kinks frontman Ray Davies, "Waterloo Sunset" is one of the band's best-known and most acclaimed songs, and was ranked number 14 on the 2021 edition of Rolling Stones 500 Greatest Songs of All Time list.
 It was also their first single that was available in true stereo.

 "Waterloo Sunset" reached number 2 on the British charts in mid-1967.
 It was a top 10 hit in Australia, New Zealand and most of Europe.
-It was also released as a single in North America, but failed to chart there.
+While also released as a single in North America, it failed to chart there.